luckofcanuck/vschool-assignments/exercises/hit-list/README.md

 Used angular to get information from an api, designed a simple webpage to display it.
+3/30 changed to incorporate services.